Citrix Systems (NASDAQ:CTXS) Updates FY 2021 Earnings Guidance

-Citrix Systems (NASDAQ:CTXS) last issued its earnings results on Thursday, April 29th.
+Citrix Systems (NASDAQ:CTXS) last issued its quarterly earnings results on Thursday, April 29th.
 The cloud computing company reported $1.42 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.43 by ($0.01).
+The business had revenue of $776.00 million during the quarter, compared to the consensus estimate of $798.74 million.
 Citrix Systems had a return on equity of 391.74% and a net margin of 18.52%.
-The business had revenue of $776.00 million during the quarter, compared to analyst estimates of $798.74 million.
-During the same period last year, the business earned $1.73 EPS.
 The business’s quarterly revenue was down 9.9% on a year-over-year basis.
-As a group, sell-side analysts predict that Citrix Systems will post 3.93 earnings per share for the current year.
+During the same period in the prior year, the firm earned $1.73 earnings per share.
+Analysts forecast that Citrix Systems will post 3.93 earnings per share for the current year.

-Several brokerages recently issued reports on CTXS.
-Morgan Stanley cut their price objective on Citrix Systems from $150.00 to $143.00 and set an equal weight rating for the company in a report on Friday.
-Bank of America began coverage on Citrix Systems in a report on Tuesday, April 13th.
-They set an underperform rating on the stock.
-Jefferies Financial Group upgraded Citrix Systems from a hold rating to a buy rating and raised their target price for the company from $150.00 to $180.00 in a report on Tuesday.
-Finally, Royal Bank of Canada raised their target price on Citrix Systems from $145.00 to $150.00 in a report on Wednesday, January 20th.
-Two analysts have rated the stock with a sell rating, two have given a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company.
-Citrix Systems presently has an average rating of Hold and an average price target of $160.50.
+CTXS has been the topic of several recent analyst reports.
+Morgan Stanley decreased their price target on Citrix Systems from $150.00 to $143.00 and set an equal weight rating on the stock in a research note on Thursday.
+Bank of America started coverage on Citrix Systems in a research report on Tuesday, April 13th.
+They set an underperform rating for the company.
+Royal Bank of Canada upped their price objective on Citrix Systems from $145.00 to $150.00 in a report on Wednesday, January 20th.
+Jefferies Financial Group upgraded Citrix Systems from a hold rating to a buy rating and upped their price objective for the company from $150.00 to $180.00 in a report on Tuesday, April 27th.
+Finally, Zacks Investment Research downgraded Citrix Systems from a hold rating to a strong sell rating and set a $106.00 price objective for the company. in a report on Wednesday.
+Three analysts have rated the stock with a sell rating, two have issued a hold rating, four have issued a buy rating and one has given a strong buy rating to the stock.
+The stock currently has an average rating of Hold and a consensus target price of $155.55.

-In related news, EVP Mark J. Ferrer sold 3,184 shares of Citrix Systems stock in a transaction dated Monday, February 1st.
-The stock was sold at an average price of $133.47, for a total transaction of $424,968.48.
-Following the sale, the executive vice president now directly owns 58,327 shares of the company’s stock, valued at $7,784,904.69.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, EVP Sridhar Mullapudi sold 3,170 shares of Citrix Systems stock in a transaction dated Monday, April 26th.
-The stock was sold at an average price of $140.80, for a total value of $446,336.00.
-Following the sale, the executive vice president now directly owns 24,660 shares in the company, valued at $3,472,128.
+In related news, CEO David J. Henshall sold 2,000 shares of the stock in a transaction that occurred on Monday, March 1st.
+The stock was sold at an average price of $134.77, for a total transaction of $269,540.00.
+Following the completion of the transaction, the chief executive officer now directly owns 357,990 shares of the company’s stock, valued at $48,246,312.30.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Hector Lima sold 2,108 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $135.69, for a total value of $286,034.52.
+Following the transaction, the executive vice president now directly owns 22,616 shares of the company’s stock, valued at $3,068,765.04.
 The disclosure for this sale can be found here.
-Insiders sold 37,559 shares of company stock worth $5,159,914 over the last quarter.
-0.54% of the stock is currently owned by corporate insiders.
+Insiders have sold 31,702 shares of company stock valued at $4,378,181 over the last three months.
+Insiders own 0.54% of the company’s stock.

 Citrix Systems, Inc, an enterprise software company, provides workspace, app delivery and security, and professional services worldwide.
 The company offers workspace services, including Citrix Workspace; Citrix Virtual Apps and Desktops; Citrix Content Collaboration, a cloud-based file sharing and storage solution, which provides enterprise-class data services on various corporate and personal mobile devices for businesses; Citrix Endpoint Management for mobility and device management capabilities; Citrix Analytics for Security that assesses the behavior of Citrix Virtual Apps and Desktops, and Citrix Workspace users and applies actions to protect sensitive corporate information; Citrix Analytics for Performance that uses machine learning to quantify user experience; Citrix Secure Workspace Access, which provides an end-to-end solution to implement Zero Trust principles; and Citrix Secure Internet Access, which provides a solution that protects direct internet access for branch and remote workers using unsanctioned apps.